almcnall/cloud-LDAS/README.md

 ```

 With the [Jupytext] extension available in JupyterLab, execution of MyST Markdown code cells is like execution of Notebook code cells.
-The difference is that outputs are note saved in a MyST Markdown file.
+The difference is that outputs are not saved in a MyST Markdown file.
 Open any MyST Markdown as a Notebook (use right-click > "Open With" > "Notebook") to run its code cells.

 ## Acknowledgments